 - 2 pieces of heavy paper or light cardboard for front and back pages

-First you need to cut away the cover from the pages.
-Using a scalpel or knife and ruler, cut the along the fold of the first page in the diary to separate the the front cover.
+First, cut the cover away from the pages.
+Using a scalpel or sharp knife and ruler, cut the along the fold of the first page in the diary to separate the front cover.

 Do the same for the back and remove the pages.
 You can use any spare pages for notepaper and shred the rest for the compost bin.

-Don’t forget to keep the ribbon and the decorative top and bottom attached to the spine of the pages – you can reuse these to give your journal a professional looking finish.
+When removing the pages, make sure to keep the ribbon and the decorative top and bottom that was attached to the spine of the pages – you can reuse these to give your journal a professional-looking finish.

-Next, Cover your diary in either some nice scrapbook paper or leftover fabric.
-I chose a scrapbook paper that I had leftover from another project.
+Next, cover your diary in either some nice scrapbook paper or leftover fabric.

 Because there was writing on the inside cover, I stuck a blank piece of paper over, just to make sure it didn’t show through.
 If you don’t have writing on the inside cover, you can skip this step.

-Once you have enough pages to fill your cover, bang them against a table to line them up neatly.
+Once you have enough pages to fill your cover, bang them against a table several times on each edge of the stack to line them up neatly.